 Imaging tests will help evalute internal structures.
 This can be done with:

 A biopsy of your child's brain tissue may be removed for testing.
 This will help identify certain characteristics of the tumor.
 If a tumor is present, results from a few different tests will be used to determine the stage.
 Staging is used determine a treatment plan.

 Treatment depends on the type, size, and location of the tumor, and if it has spread.
 It also depends on your child’s overall health.
 Some treatments can affect nearby healthy tissue.
 This may lead to physical or mental limitations.

 Medications can help control problems the tumor causes.
 Examples include:

 Examples of surgical procedures used to treat brain tumors include:

 Chemotherapy is the use of drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.
-The doctor may choose to deliver the drugs into cerebrospinal fluid.
+The drugs may be delivered into cerebrospinal fluid.
 This is fluid that surrounds the brain tissue.

 Radiation therapy is the use of radiation to kill cancer cells or shrink tumors.
 This is a common treatment for brain tumors.
-Radiation may be used alone or along with chemotherapy.
+Radiation may be used alone or with chemotherapy.
 Radiation may be:

 Rehabilitation therapy is important to help regain lost skills or learn new ones.
 Rehabilitation therapy includes:

 Your child may also work with an educational specialist.
-They can help with the transition back to school and learning problems.
+They can help with the transition back to school and with learning problems.